Sales Discounting, Should Sales Staff Do It?

 People love to get a deal.
 This has been proven time and time again in sales case studies.
 In fact, studies have been done to show that people will take a plain old rock found off the ground if you put in the street with a sign that reads “free.”
 They don’t need the rock.
 They probably don’t think there is anything special about the rock.
 But they feel compelled to take something because it’s free.

 This is the same impulse that causes the consumer to jump on something when there is a discount.
+So again ask yourself, sales discounting is it worth is?

 So we had to take a look at “Why is that happening?”
 And the question is, is that because of–again, we’re back to weak sales leadership?
 As a salesperson, if you are not confident in your product and confident in the price, it’s going to show when you are giving your sales pitch.